Wizna/Wizna.github.io/_posts/Learning/Review/Recommendation/2024-04-02-Multi-objective Fusion in Recommendation System.md

 Percentile is also commonly used.
 It's sort of similar to rank, while rank is request-wise, and percentile can be target-wise.
 By logging of all the predicted values of $x$, for a new given value $x_i$ , we can easily compute the percentile of it among all the values.
 It can be viewed as a different version of rank (target-wise)

+Normally, sparse actions (e.g. like, comment, share) should use percentile instead of raw score; while dense actions (e.g. effective view, click) should use raw score.

 #### 2.4 Normalization

 For a monotonically increasing function, we can transform a value to another value without messing up the order.

 Commonly used functions are as follows:

+# To be continued ...